 National insurance contributions

-In the case of tax on labour, the incidence of the tax could be borne by the employer and employee.
+In the case of a tax on labour, the incidence of the tax could be borne by the employer and employee.
 If the employee has to pay N.I. contributions on employing labour, they may, at least partly, cut wages to be able to pay for the tax.
-It depends how inelastic demand for the workers are.
+It depends on how inelastic demand for the workers are.
 If workers are easily replaceable by capital, the firm will be able to cut wages to pay the tax.
 But, if workers are essential, the firm will be more likely to pay the cost of the tax and not cut wages.